PHOTOS: SFU researchers find evidence of ‘giant’ predatory worms on ocean floor - 100 Mile House Free Press

 “Compared to other trace fossils which are usually only a few tens of centimetres long, this one was huge; two-metres long and two-to-three centimetres in diameter.”

-Not only was the fossil huge in size, the burrow possessed never-before-studied features, including feather-like structures in its upper areas.
+Not only was the fossil huge in size, the burrow possessed never-before-studied features, including feather-like structures.

-The team compared burrows with those possesed by marine biologists before concluding the fossil belonged to a “giant, ambush-predatory worm,” Pan added.
+The team compared burrows with those from marine biologists before concluding the fossil belonged to a “giant, ambush-predatory worm,” said Pan.

-SFU professor Shahin Dashtgard said the worm secreted mucus to rebuild its burrow walls after feeding – this, because of high concentrations of iron found on site.
+SFU professor Shahin Dashtgard said the worm must have secreted mucus to rebuild its burrow after feeding, as high concentrations of iron were found nearby.

 The discovery is described in a study published this week in Scientific Reports.